William Hogarth was an eighteenth century artist known for his moral tales

 1734: Completes the painted version of “The Rake’s Progress” which depicts the life of Tom Rakewell, the son of a rich merchant.
 He is elected Governor of St Bartholomew’s Hospital.
 His Father in Law dies.

-1735: Helps pass a law which says that artist’s work cannot be used without the payment of royalties.
+1735: He helps pass a law which says that artist’s work cannot be used without the payment of royalties.
 Starts the St Martin’s Lane Academy which is for artists and a school for young artists.
 He is a founding member of the Sublime Society of Beefsteaks.
 Death of his mother.

 1736: He completes “The Pool of Bethesda” mural for St Batholomews hospital.